-Another important indicator for the average person are changes in Interest Rates.
+Interest Rates - This probably the most important indicator for the average person to follow.
 That's because falling and low interest rates create a lot of liquidity for businesses and consumers.
 That means money is cheap, and both are more likely to buy as soon as the economy improves.
 Similarly, if you see interest rates rise, you know that the economy will slow down in the near future.
 That's because it costs more to take out a loan, making everyone buy less.

-The stock market can often be a good predictive indicator.
-That's because investors spend all day, every day, researching the health of businesses and the economy.
+Stock Market - This is a good predictive indicator because investors spend all day, every day, researching the health of businesses and the economy.
 When stock prices rise, that means they are more confident in future growth.
 When the major stock indices fall, that means investors are rushing toward traditional safe havens, such as 10-year Treasury notes and gold.
 Pay particular attention to the Dow Jones Utility Average, which measures the stock performance of utilities.
 These companies have to borrow a lot to finance their expensive energy generation facilities.
 Therefore, their earnings are highly dependent upon interest rates.
 When rates are down, their earnings are up, and so is the utility index.

-Although employment overall is a coincident indicator, manufacturing jobs are an important leading indicator.
-That's because it measures manufacturers' confidence.
-When their orders start to rise, and they need more workers, it will benefit the other supportive sectors of the labor market.
+Manufacturing Jobs - Although employment overall is a coincident indicator, factory jobs are an important leading indicator because they measures manufacturers' confidence.
+When factory orders start to rise, and they need more workers, it will benefit the other supportive sectors of the labor market.
 As manufacturers fulfill these orders, it will benefit transportation, retail and administration.
 Similarly, when manufacturers stop hiring, it means a recession is on its way.

 Building permits - Most cities issue permits for construction of new housing about two months after the contract is signed.
 This is usually around nine months before the new home is completed.
 When permits start to fall, it's an early indication that demand for new housing is also down.
 When that happens, it usually also means something is wrong with the resale market.
 Real estate is a large component of the economy, as are construction jobs.
 When this sector is depressed, everyone feels it.